 Skip to content

 When building complex UI components or interacting with external data sources, you often receive static tables of data, such as default configurations, theme settings, or initial properties.
-Wrap is a utility function that recursively iterates over a standard Luau table and converts all primitive values into individual, reactive Values (Nodes).
+Wrap is a utility function that recursively iterates over a standard Luau table and converts all primitive values into individual, reactive Signals (nodes).

-If an item in the table is already a reactive Node, Flux.wrap safely ignores it.
+If an item in the table is already a node, Flux.wrap safely ignores it.
 If it encounters a nested table, it will recursively traverse and wrap its contents.

 Basic Usage